solita/solita.github.com/_posts/2022-01-20-code-reviews.md

 "What if there are more than 10 issues?" – comment 10 most critical ones.
 Short code reviews help with this, so again, keep them short.

-Notice: if there really are more than 10 bugs, then you should comment all of those (or even have a meeting).
+Notice: if there are more than 10 bugs, then you should comment on all of those (or even have a meeting).

 # Conclusion